The Modus Care Pathway

 Our focus at every step of the Modus Care Pathway is to give the individual greater independence.

-The guiding principle of Modus Care residential and hospital services is a clear care pathway for service users to progress into the most independent living environment that suits their needs and wishes.
+The guiding principle of Modus Care residential and bespoke services is a clear care pathway for service users to progress into the most independent living environment that suits their needs and wishes.
 Our services are designed to offer flexibility of provision across the spectrum of abilities and challenges by providing support from a skilled staff team, in environments designed to allow for opportunities to move to less restrictive and more independent living.

 The objectives of Modus Care are to provide;

 - Safe, sound and supportive services that ensure compliance with service specifications and statements of terms and conditions as agreed at the point of admission.